damoncrockett/sandbox/README.md

 ----------

-`npm init -y` answers 'yes' to all prompts [update: no longer necessary]
+`npm init -y` answers 'yes' to all prompts

 ----------